 Betelgeuse is no ordinary red star.
 It’s a magnificently rare red supergiant.
 According to Professor Jim Kaler – whose website Stars you should check out – there might be only one red supergiant star like Betelgeuse for every million or so stars in our Milky Way galaxy.

-By the way, at this time of year, Betelgeuse’s constellation – Orion the Hunter – ascends to its highest point in the heavens around 9 p.m. local time – that’s the time on your clock no matter where you are on the globe – with the Hunter symbolically reaching the height of his powers.
+At this time of year, Betelgeuse’s constellation – Orion the Hunter – ascends to its highest point in the heavens around 8 to 9 p.m. local time – that’s the time on your clock no matter where you are on the globe – with the Hunter symbolically reaching the height of his powers.

 As night passes – with Earth turning eastward under the stars – Orion has his inevitable fall, shifting lower in the sky by late evening.

 Bottom line: The ruddy star Betelgeuse depicts Orion’s shoulder.
-In mid-February, Orion reaches his high point for the night around 9 p.m. local time.
+In mid-February, Orion reaches his high point for the night around 8 to 9 p.m. local time.